TheThinkingHome/device_sentinel/README.md

 - **Telling a self-recovery from a hand-fix.** Where a coordinator publishes its pairing state, a device that comes back while you are standing there re-pairing it should not have that silence learned as normal.
 - **The signal trail on an alert.** The last few readings before a device went dark, attached to the alert.
 Forty, thirty-two, twenty-four, then gone tells you the link died.
 Two hundred, two hundred and one, then gone tells you to look elsewhere.
-- **Discharge velocity.** Catching a cell that is falling fast while it is still above the threshold, from the daily levels already being recorded.
 - **Recovery.** Trying to revive a stuck device rather than only reporting it, from the gentlest nudge upward, and saying what it did either way.
 Detection comes first, because nothing should be fixed automatically until finding things is proven.

 ## Why An Integration